Bilmem2/LINE1_NDD_Promoters/README.md

 ## Citation

 > Sevilmiş C. (2026).
-LINE-1 Depletion in Promoters of Neurodevelopmental Disorder Genes: Evidence from Genome-Wide Analysis. *bioRxiv* [preprint]. doi: [to be assigned]
+LINE-1 Depletion in Promoters of Neurodevelopmental Disorder Genes: Evidence from Genome-Wide Analysis.

 ---